dtr-org/docs.unit-e.io/reference/rpc/getaccount.rst

 **Type:** string, required

-The unite address for account lookup.
+The Unit-e address for account lookup.

 Result
 ~~~~~~